Deeper dive

 Illustration of a medicine bottle and a dosing spoon.

-Reporting patterns also highlight that errors at the dispensing and preparation stages are areas of concern that shouldn’t be overlooked.
-By asking the right questions and following good practices, we can see to it that medications are prepared and dispensed safely.
+Reporting patterns also highlight errors during the dispensing and preparation stages as areas of concern.
+Asking the right questions and following established procedures helps ensure that medications are prepared and dispensed safely.
 Key questions include:

-• Labelling: Are the medicines correctly labelled with the patient’s name and dosage instructions?
+• Labelling: Is the medicine correctly labelled with the patient’s name and dosage instructions?

-• Storage: Are there any special storage requirements for the medicines (e.g. refrigeration)
+• Storage: Are there any special storage requirements for the medicine (eg. refrigeration)

 • Dosage: Is the dosage appropriate for the patient?

-• Interactions: Could these medicines interact with other medications?
+• Interactions: Could this medicine interact with other medications?

-• Instructions: Are there clear guidelines for the patient on how to take the medicines?
+• Instructions: Are there clear guidelines for the patient on how to take the medicine?

 Illustration of a medicine bottle being dispensed from one hand to another.